AndySmile/BachelorThesis/README.md

 #BachelorThesis

 This project is part of my Bachelor Thesis.
+The subject is to transform a 2D Image into a 3D terrain.
 It was build and tested on Mac OS X 10.7.
 But it might be easy to get it running on other platforms like Linux or Windows as well.

 ##Branches